 Recording focus group discussion is not easy.
 Focus groups are notoriously hard to control and manage.
 But crucially, you’ll have to record sound from different sources and direction.
 That’s not easy.
 Luckily for you, there’s recording equipment that make recording focus group discussion easier.
 And that’s my intention, to share with you the best focus group recording devices.

 In a previous post, I shared a general outline of how to record a focus group discussion.
 I listed the 3 things you need to think about while planning your focus groups.
 I also shared specific recording devices for recording different types of focus group discussion.
 But I realized that I didn’t provide researchers with options and recommendations.

-- Olympus ME33 boundary microphone – the best microphone for recording large focus groups; works well with the Tascam DR05.
+- Olympus ME33 boundary microphone – the best microphone for recording medium and large focus groups; works well with the Zoom H1n digital recorder.

 Before I get to that, there are a couple of general tips that I want to share with you on recording focus groups.
 And they stem from a realization that most researchers see focus groups as a way to collect rich data in less time and with less effort.
 How naïve!
 When it’s time to get the FGs transcribed, researchers get in touch – looking to hire us to transcribe the focus group discussions for them.
-And there’s usually a bit of back and forth as I try manage expectations on the quality of the data/transcripts that they can get from poorly recorded focus group discussions.
+And there’s usually a bit of back and forth as we try to manage expectations on the quality of the data/transcripts that they’ll get from their poorly recorded focus group discussions.

 If there is one thing that I’d like you to take away from this post, contrary to popular opinion, is that to conduct a good focus group, you’ll need to do a lot of planning – which takes time and resources.
 So here are my top 2 tips to get you started: